Has-sh/TurtEyes/README.md

 ## Usage

 - **MainActivity**: Swipe down to refresh the device list.
 Tap a device button to view its GPS location and sensor status.
-- **StatsActivity**: Displays the current GPS location and hatchling status.
+- **DisplayMapActivity**: Displays the current GPS location and hatchling status.
 The data updates based on the provided ViewModel.

 ## Acknowledgements